erikphansen/olc-marketing/content/blog/2025-01-12_directory-vs-community-members/index.md

 ## A slightly technical explanation

-As far as the Our Little Community app is concerned, there isn't _really_ a one-to-one relationship between a member of a community (which is what is shown on the Memberships page) and a person listed on a home's page in the Directory.
-While in most cases someone's name and email address on the Memberships page will be identical to their name and email address as it appears on the Directory, they don't _need_ to be.
+As far as the Our Little Community app is concerned, there isn't _really_ a one-to-one relationship between a member of a community — what's shown on the Community Members page — and a person listed on a home's page in the Directory.
+While in most cases someone's name and email address on the Community Members page will be identical to their name and email address as it appears on the Directory, they don't _need_ to be.
 If a user changes their email address in the Directory, that won't change which email address they use to sign into Our Little Community.
-Similarly, if they _do_ change which email address they use to sign into Our Little Community (which they can do by clicking on their name in the main menu), that change will be reflected in the Memberships page, but their email address on the Directory _will not_ automatically change.
+Similarly, if they _do_ change which email address they use to sign into Our Little Community (which they can do by clicking on their name in the main menu), that change will be reflected on the Community Members page, but their email address on the Directory _will not_ automatically change.